Janet Archibald was free- spirited, fun loving and active.

 "She never complained.
 She never asked why me?," sister Gina recalls.

-Page 2 of 3 - Always thinking of others, Janet grieved when chemotherapy forced her to remove her name from organ donor lists.
+Always thinking of others, Janet grieved when chemotherapy forced her to remove her name from organ donor lists.

 Meanwhile, Charli's condition deteriorated and she moved to the top of the transplant list.
 But no donors materialized, and doctor's began to doubt she was healthy enough to survive the transplant.
 On December 19, 2009, the family was told she would not make it through the night.